 4. Replace Your Pumping Parts

-Before you start ramping up your pumping session, consider replacing your the membranes on your pump parts (here are the Pump in Style replacement membranes and here are the Spectra parts) – especially if you’ve been using them for over two months.
-I have replaced my membranes on the Pump in Style and been shocked at what a difference it made in output.
+Before you start ramping up your pumping sessions, consider replacing your the membranes on your pump parts (here are the Pump in Style replacement membranes and here are the Spectra parts) – especially if you’ve been using them for over two months.
+I have replaced my membranes on the Pump in Style and been shocked at the difference it made in output.

 5. Power Pumping

-To mimic cluster feeding, hook yourself up to the pump (hands-free, of course) and pump on and off for an hour (say, 10 minutes on, 10 minutes off) while you watch TV or read something.
+To mimic cluster feeding, hook yourself up to the pump (hands-free, of course) and pump on and off for an hour (start with 20 minutes on, then 10 minutes off/10 minutes on) while you watch TV or read something.
 Try to make it as fun and easy as you can by doing something that you enjoy while you pump, as relaxation should have a positive impact on your output.
-(Nothing tells your body to make more milk like pumping your way through a Netflix binge session.)

 6. Medication Options – Try Domperidone or Reglan

-There are two medications that are not intended for increasing milk supply, but have the side effect of doing so.
+There are two medications that are not intended for anything to do with lactation, but seem to increase milk supply as a side effect.
 These are Domperidone and Reglan, and they work by by blocking dopamine receptors, which results in an increase in prolactin levels.

 These drugs will not work in women that already have normal prolactin levels.
 Both of these medications normally work within 3-4 days.